pcarbo/genetic-data-analysis-rcc-2/episodes/04-plot-genomewide-scan.md

-# Analysis of Genetic Data 2:<br>Viewing the results of a genome-wide association analysis
+# Analysis of Genetic Data 2:<br>Visualizing and interpreting the results of the genome-wide association analysis